Avik9/Sequitur-Algorithm/README.md

 the second line represents the second 16 data bytes (starting at offset `00000020`), and so on.

-> :nerd: To find out more about `od`, you should read the manual page using
+> :nerd: To find out more about `od`, you can read the manual page using
 > the command `man 1 od`.

 ```